db

 © Ryoji Ikeda

-Ikeda's sound installation in an anechoic chamber is intended to quite physically explode the senses.
+This sound installation in an anechoic chamber is intended to quite physically explode the senses.
 Using the highest and lowest frequencies that human ears can bear, db is a hyper-dense composition of sine waves, white noise and other elements, which blurs the lines between noise and music, thought and matter.
 The visual equivalent experienced in the dazzling bright white light chamber one enters after passing through a dark hallway between the two spaces completes the sense-shattering totality.

 materials 5.1ch sound system, HD playback system, fluorescent lamps, acrylic panels

-dimensions site-specific (anechoic room and corridor)
+dimensions site-specific (anechoic room and gallery space)

 date | place

-APR 23 - OCT 31, 2002 ICC, Tokyo, JP
+APR 23 - DEC 1, 2002 InterCommunication Center (ICC), Tokyo, JP

-JAN 21 - MAR 20, 2005 “Art Meets Media: Adventures in Perception,” NTT InterCommunication Center (ICC), Tokyo, JP (curated by Minoru Hatanaka)
+JAN 21 - MAR 20, 2005 "Art Meets Media: Adventures in Perception", NTT InterCommunication Center (ICC), Tokyo, JP (curated by Minoru Hatanaka)

 credits